 [Option 2] The Library Option: As an alternative to participation in psychology subject pool experiments, you may complete a library-writing project.
 Such projects consist of reading and summarizing 1) the research question, 2) the methods, and 3) the results (in written form) of a research article from the peer reviewed journal Psychological Science.
 You will receive one (1) research participation credit for each article summary (approximately 500 words in length) that meets the requirements specified in the section on the Library Option (see the HSP website).
 Your credit is assigned using the online system, so you must log on to the HSP system (http://hsp.psych.ubc.ca/) and create an account before submitting your article summaries.
 Please make sure to include your name, student number, course, section, instructor and email address on each summary.
 Summaries must be submitted no later than 10 days before the end of classes.
 You are to submit your article and your summary to turnitin.com.
-If you don't have a turnitin account already (from a previous course), you will need to create a user account in Turnitin.
-For the library assignment the class ID is 33005051, class name is "HSP 2021-2022 (Spring)" and password is "Research".
-See www.turnitin.com, and click on the "Training" link at the top of the page for detailed instructions on how to submit papers to Turnitin.
+If you don't have a turnitin account already, you will need to create a user account in Turnitin.
 Any student who is suspected of plagiarism will, at a minimum, not be granted credit, and their course instructor will be notified.
 Further action may be taken at a departmental or university level.
 More information will be also available in the HSP website.